How much do you pay in taxes when you sell an NFT?

 How to calculate taxes on your NFT transactions in minutes

-If you have multiple NFT transactions in a tax year, manually calculating your NFT tax liability can get complicated.
+If you have multiple NFT transactions in a tax year, calculating your tax bill can be difficult.
 Luckily, there’s an easier way.

-, you can calculate taxes on your NFT transactions in minutes.
-Here’s how the process works.
+, you can calculate taxes on your cryptocurrency and NFT transactions in minutes.
 NFT tax software 1.
 Find the public wallet address for your Ethereum wallet.

 2. Copy and paste your Ethereum wallet address into CoinLedger.
 Your complete transaction history will be pulled directly from the blockchain, including any NFT transactions you may have.

 3. You’ll be able to view all of your NFT transactions, as well as any NFTs that you currently hold, on your CoinLedger dashboard.

 And that’s it!
 Once you import your transaction history from other wallets and exchanges, you’ll be able to generate a complete